Hirata Takafumi

 Tihomir S. Kostadinov, Anna Cabre, Harish Vedantham, Irina Marinov, Astrid Bracher, Robert J. W. Brewin, Annick Bricaud, Takafumi Hirata, Toru Hirawake, Nick J. Hardman-Mountford, Colleen Mouw, Shovonlal Roy, Julia Uitz

-REMOTE SENSING OF ENVIRONMENT, 190, 162, 177, ELSEVIER SCIENCE INC, Mar.
+REMOTE SENSING OF ENVIRONMENT, 190, 162, 177, Mar.
 2017, [Peer-reviewed], [Internationally co-authored], [International Magazine]

 • A consumer's guide to satellite remote sensing of multiple phytoplankton groups in the global ocean